suzannejmatthews/PDC-Unplugged/content/activities/ParallelAddition.md

 ### Programming Topics

-* Comprehend Performance Metrics (Speedup): Understand how to compute speedup, and what it means
+* Comprehend Speedup: Understand how to compute speedup, and what it means
-* Know Performance Metrics (Amdahl's Law): Know that speedup is limited by the sequential portion of a parallel program, if problem size is kept fixed
+* Know Amdahl's Law: Know that speedup is limited by the sequential portion of a parallel program, if problem size is kept fixed

 ### Algorithms Topics